 Often times people will turn to pre-workout supplements to boost their training output.
 It is essential to note that while these options may potentially increase energy, mental focus, and perceived stamina, they do not actually supply any fuel to your body - only calories can do that.
 Thus, these options don't override a balanced diet and general nutrition needs.

-If you are tuning to supplements for a potential pre-workout boost, keep in mind that these are regulated differently than food and it can feel like a challenge to find a trusted option.
-Your best bet is to choose products with ingredients that are clearly listed (no proprietary blends) and look for ingredients you recognize, as well as a third-party certification.
+If you are turning to supplements for a potential pre-workout boost, keep in mind that these are regulated differently than food and it can feel like a challenge to find a trusted option.
+Your best bet is to choose products with ingredients that are clearly listed (no proprietary blends) and look for ingredients you recognize, as well as third-party certification.
 You can also do your own research and see what is giving you a potential benefit in various mixes and powders.

 Hydration and Performance